-Operation Scherhorn (also known under Soviet codename “Operation Berezino,”, came into fruition through the efforts of two men: Mikhail Maklyarsky and Victor Ilyin, NKVD officers who based this side project off of tactics used during Operation Monastyr.
+Operation Scherhorn (also known under the Soviet codename Operation Berezino) came to fruition through the efforts of two men: Mikhail Maklyarsky and Victor Ilyin, NKVD officers who based this side project on tactics used during Operation Monastyr.
 However, the operation was finally carried out by Pavel Sudoplatov and other NKVD officers.

 How it All Began

 In 1941, an NKVD secret agent named Alexander Demyanov used a meeting with a German citizen in Moscow to break open a German undercover network called Abwehr.
 He then came up with a plan to acquaint himself with the Germans as a “defector” and gain their trust.
 After three months, Demyanov returned to the Soviets as a now-active double agent, supplying them with secret German intel from sources who trusted him.

 After months of trading fake military strategies with the Germans, he was also feeding them small amounts of real Soviet intel.
 Not only did he want to appear genuine, but he wanted the information to serve as a distraction so he could conduct their side operation.
 Overall, Demyanov personally sent dozens of German operatives to their deaths through his deceptive tactics.
 His skilled actions came under the watchful eye of one prominent leader: Joseph Stalin.